mgarcia-01/stock-trend-shiny-app/Shiny App Presentation.md

 Shiny App Presentation
 ========================================================
 author: Michael Garcia
-date: August 1, 2018
+date: August 14, 2018
 autosize: true

-First Slide
+Introduction
 ========================================================

 The Stock Analysis app is used to provide a graphical representation of the